Agent Engineering

 Every tool result enters the context — design tools with this in mind

-Lecture 5.1: Principles and Anti-Patterns
+Lecture 5.1: Prompting Principles and Techniques

 Clarity and specificity: say exactly what you want — vague prompts produce vague results

-Lecture 6.1: System Prompt Architecture
+Lecture 5.2: System Prompt Architecture

 Defining the agent's identity and role